Frequently Asked Questions

 We will set the bitrate based on the characteristics of content itself, and optimise for maximum quality whilst minimising excessive data rates (e.g. a higher maximum bitrate is set for content with more detail and grain/noise than clean imagery).

-Audio is then mapped to the correct channels.
-While DCPs only sound good with 5.1, 7.1 or Dolby ATMOS configurations, we can accept mixes in Stereo or Mono and create a 5.1 surround mix to ensure the mix properly fills the space.
+Audio is mapped to the correct channels.
+While DCPs sound best with 5.1, 7.1 or Dolby ATMOS configurations, we can accept mixes in Stereo or Mono and create a 5.1 or even 7.1 surround mix to ensure the mix properly fills the space.

 Once the DCP is generated, we verify it with a rigorous verification process to ensure compliance and integrity.
-If encryption is required, we will also generate the necessary DCDMs and KDMs for your venues.
-This process requires a lot of management, which can become expensive, so we generally only recommend this if this level of security required.
+If encryption is required, we will also generate the necessary DCDMs and KDMs you require.
+This process requires a lot of management, so we generally only recommend this if this level of security required.

 Once it passes our checks, the DCP is sent via our cloud delivery platform, and, if required, the QubeWire network, or as a physical delivery on a specially formatted delivery drive to venue(s).